 This pub and grub features a large menu with many foods to choose from.
-Give it a try on Friday nights for the fish fry, which features Icelantic Cob, Lake Perch and Shrimp.
+Give it a try on Friday nights for the fish fry, which features Icelantic cod, lake perch and shrimp.

 1230 N Van Buren St., (414) 272-2522

-Victor's has gotten to be a well known singles bar complete with music and a metal dance floor.
-But, prior to 9 p.m. on Wednesdays and Fridays, they also serve up a mean all-you-can-eat fish fry served with with cole slaw, tartar sauce, lemon wedges and freshly baked round of loaf country white bread and butter.
-You can also choose from French fries, cheesy hash browns, or baked potato with sides: bacon, sour cream and shredded cheddar mozzarella cheese.
+Victor's has gotten to be a well-known singles bar complete with music and a metal dance floor.
+But, prior to 9 p.m. on Wednesdays and Fridays, it also serves a mean all-you-can-eat fish fry served with with coleslaw, tartar sauce, lemon wedges and freshly baked round of loaf country white bread and butter.
+You can also choose from fries, cheesy hash browns or baked potato with sides: bacon, sour cream and shredded cheddar mozzarella cheese.

 724 E. Layton Ave., (414) 483-0345

-At Amelia's the all-you-can-eat cod or smelt comes with cole slaw, rye bread and tartar sauce.
-Try other dinners like a fish sandwich with french fries or one pound of lake perch.
+At Amelia's the all-you-can-eat cod or smelt comes with coleslaw, rye bread and tartar sauce.
+Try other dinners like a fish sandwich with fries or one pound of lake perch.

 Bass Bay Brewhouse